ibrahimtauheed06-glitch/Aegis-Proto/README.md

-  # HealthVault 2.0 Mobile UI
+  # Aegis - A health management app

-  This is a code bundle for HealthVault 2.0 Mobile UI.
-The original project is available at https://www.figma.com/design/YhYseLIurzddKwweDVxwFh/HealthVault-2.0-Mobile-UI.
+  This is a code bundle for Aegis, a health management app, made by Team Error 404 for the (Fail.exe)
+  Hackathon.
+The team members are as follows:
+  Aneek Dutta
+  Ibrahim Tauheed
+  Abhinav Duhoon
+  Aditi Soni

+  ## Prerequisites

+     npm

-  ## Running the code
+  ### Running the code
+  Open Powershell as administrator and use cd command to switch to folder with installed files.

+  Run `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

-  Run `npm i` to install the dependencies.
+  Run `npm install` to install the dependencies.

   Run `npm run dev` to start the development server.